 Given the inter- and multidisciplinary nature of Limina, papers should be conceived and written for a well-informed and highly-trained general academic audience.
 Extended technical discussions intended for the expert reader should be reserved for a suitable footnote; or, for longer, more elaborate technical considerations (such as an important mathematical calculation or derivation), a suitable set of appendices should be created at the end of the paper.

 Illustrations (photographs, drawings, diagrams, and charts) are to be numbered in one consecutive series of Arabic numerals.
 The captions for illustrations should be typed on a separate sheet of paper.
 Photographs should be large, glossy prints, showing high contrast.
 Drawings should be high-quality laser prints or should be prepared with India ink.
 Either original drawings or good-quality photographic prints are acceptable.
 Identify figures on the back with the author's name and number of the illustration.
 Electronic artwork should be in eps or pdf format (1200 dpi for line drawings and 300 dpi for half-tones and gray-scale art).

 Tables should be numbered (preferably with Roman numerals) and referred to by number in the text.
 Each table should be typed on a separate sheet of paper.

 All references cited in the text are to be listed at the end of the paper in alphabetical order under the first author's name.
-Citations in the text should be by author and publication year in parentheses.
+References and in-text citations should generally follow the Chicago Manual of Style guidelines.

 Footnotes should be numbered using a separate set of numerals and should be typed at the bottom of the page to which they refer.
 Place a line above the footnote, so that it is set off from the text.
 Use the appropriate superscript numeral without parentheses for citation in the text.